 - 1000mg: $99.99

 You only start to see value with the final option.
 However, it is CBD Living that provides the best value for money.
 Each 200mg bottle of CBD syrup costs just $15.
 Five bottles offer 1,000mg of CBD for $75.

 CBD infused syrup is a novel method of consuming CBD.
 If you have a sweet tooth and don’t like the bitter taste of hemp, it is worthy of consideration.
 However, please note that syrup contains sugar, and is also pretty expensive!
 Stick with brands that provide lab reports, and continue reading our site for updates on the best CBD syrup sellers.

 Cloud N9ne is a great option and has a beautiful, fresh taste.
 Alas, it is exceedingly expensive, even for a typically costly type of product.
 CBD Living sells the best value for money syrup with a reasonable concentration.

-Ultimately though, we have settled on Hemp Bombs as the #1 CBD syrup of 2020.
+Ultimately though, we have settled on Hemp Bombs as the #1 CBD syrup of the year.

 EDITOR’S CHOICE – HEMP BOMBS

 It does contain some artificial flavoring, but the taste makes it worthwhile, though it is not for everyone.
 You also get a massive amount of CBD per serving in the 1000mg bottle.
 Finally, it uses premium-grade hemp and is an excellent option in the evening.